This article contains spoilers for The Walking Dead season 11 episode 2.

-Midway through the first hour of The Walking Dead‘s six-episode season 10C, Maggie’s group comes across the smoked-out wreckage of their latest living space, with two smouldering bodies outside.
+The first time we see the The Walking Dead‘s latest villainous group, The Reapers, is midway through the premiere of the six-episode “season 10C.”
+In that hour, Maggie’s group comes across the smoked-out wreckage of their latest living space, with two smoldering bodies outside.
 Immediately, Maggie, Cole, and the masked Elijah all know who is responsible for the devastation.

 “Shit, it’s them.
 They found us,” Cole says.

-Thankfully, Walking Dead showrunner Angela Kang spoke with Den of Geek prior to this season 10C premiere and revealed how the writing staff goes about crafting a new villain group when there is an absence of source material from the comics.
+Thankfully, Walking Dead showrunner Angela Kang spoke with Den of Geek prior to the season 11 premiere and revealed a little bit about what to expect from these show-specific bad guys.